Xutong-Qiu/CSI-Capture/Nexmon_ASUS_RT-AC86U/Sniffer/readme.md

 ## B) Usage
 ### 1. Quick setup
 - On the AP: Load the modified driver.
 This can be done **only once after a reboot**, reloading twice can crash the AP.
-To reload the driver enter the AP  using ssh, then:
   ```
   ./reload_5GHz.sh
      ```